pantheon-systems/d9ify/README.md

    |-----------------------------------------------------------------------------|
    | We're downloading a backup rather than rsyncing from the source.            |
    | This is going to have a tendency to be faster with site archives > 1gb      |

-#### ===> TODO: unpack site files archive and rsync them up.

-   There's a hard limit to the size archive you can upload.
-We'll do an rysnc but if/when it times out, we need a way of restarting the rsync.

-#### ===> TODO: check in the version-managed files

-   Push them up to dev environment.